-How to Plan a Funeral for a Loved One
+Planning a Funeral for a Loved One

 Programs

 There are usually programs handed to people as they come in for the funeral.
-These could be provided by a funeral director or you may need to print them yourself.
+These could be provided by a funeral director, or you may need to print them yourself.
 They can be used to store memories of your loved one, including photos and messages written by those who were close to them.

 Extras

-The last respects given to someone when they pass away can be just as important as what happens at their actual service.
+When they pass away, the last respect given to someone can be just as important as what happens at their actual service.
 This means that if you know that your loved one wanted a special song played or some particular words said while giving them their final farewells, then make sure these are arranged in advance so everything goes smoothly on the day and there aren’t any hiccups.

 By utilizing the above tips, you’ll have the funeral planned in a swift and hassle-free manner, ensuring everyone has the least amount of stress while dealing with the loss of their loved one.